davidsamuelps/recurseit/content/post/2025/08/Migrating from WordPress to HUGO - Part 5/index.md

 ```
 #### After following the steps above you should have a markdown skeleton to start.
 What follows is to understand the directory structure/hierarchy and slowly start running it locally.

-We will continue exploring HUGO and Git in the next blog posts.
+We will continue exploring HUGO in the next blog posts.

 Thank you for reading!